-Growing sprouts and seedlings yourself – a fascination
+Growing your own sprouts and seedlings – a fascinating thing

-People have always been interested in sprouts, these little miracles of nature.
-Children in particular are fascinated by the process of germination, which so beautifully illustrates the life energy of plants.
-A day or two of waiting will be rewarded with the shoot emerging.
-Producing something of our own to eat is perhaps a deep-rooted desire within us, which is expressed in the joy of fresh, crunchy sprouts.
+Humans have always been fascinated by sprouts, these little wonders of nature.
+Children, in particular, are captivated by the germination process, which so beautifully illustrates the life force of plants.
+One or two days of waiting are rewarded with the sprout bursting forth.
+Perhaps the desire to grow something of our own to eat is deeply rooted in us, expressed in the joy of fresh, crisp sprouts.

 Why should I even grow and eat sprouts or seedlings myself?
 (Why eat sprouts at all?)

-The untreated, dry, sleeping grain is a store of various vital substances as a basis for the growth of the plant that is supposed to arise from this grain.
-Actually, these raw, dry grains are not intended to be eaten like this.
-They are in a kind of sleep state and want to be woken up so that the plant's growth can begin.
-The seeds seem to be dead, waiting for the wake-up call.
+The untreated, dry, dormant grain is a storehouse of various vital nutrients, forming the basis for the growth of the plant that will sprout from it.
+These raw, dry grains are not actually meant to be eaten as they are.
+They are in a kind of dormant state, waiting to be awakened so that the plant can begin to grow.
+The seeds, in a state of suspended animation, await their wake-up call.

-In addition, nature has designed the grains to be protected during their sleep phase, for example against predators or unfavorable temperatures.
-This protection is provided by so-called inhibitors, which are poisonous to predators.
-We humans also often have problems with these protective substances.
+In addition, nature has provided protection for grains during their dormant phase, for example against predators or adverse temperatures.
+This protection is provided by so-called inhibitors, which are toxic to predators.
+We humans also frequently have problems with these protective substances.

 So we now come to the point of germination or sprouting.

-As soon as the dry, dormant grain comes into contact with moisture at a mild ambient temperature, a process that can be compared to “coming to life” occurs.
-As soon as moisture penetrates through a tiny opening in the grain, enzymes stored in the grain take over.
-Enzymes are substances that are necessary for virtually all life processes.
-Degradation, conversion and construction processes take place in the seeds, which significantly increase the nutritional value of the young plant.
+As soon as the dry, dormant seed comes into contact with moisture at a mild ambient temperature, a process occurs that can be compared to "coming to life."
+Once moisture penetrates through a tiny opening in the seed, enzymes stored within it take over.
+Enzymes are substances essential for virtually all life processes.
+Breakdown, transformation, and synthesis processes take place within the seed, significantly increasing the nutritional value of the young plant.

-The protective substances contained in the grain are broken down through germination.
-The seed no longer needs to be protected.
-Among other things, the content of flatulent carbohydrates stachyose and raffinose is reduced.
-Phytic acid, which has an inhibiting effect on the absorption of minerals, is significantly reduced.
+The protective substances contained in the grain are broken down during germination.
+The seed no longer needs protection.
+Among other things, the levels of the gas-producing carbohydrates stachyose and raffinose are reduced.
+Phytic acid, which inhibits the absorption of minerals, is significantly reduced.
 Protease inhibitors, which inhibit the breakdown of proteins into amino acids, are also broken down.

-However, it should also be mentioned that these so-called toxins are also likely to have a significant health-promoting effect.
-Numerous studies prove this.
-(For those interested, see Leitzmann et al. “Whole Food Nutrition”)
+However, it should also be mentioned that these so-called toxins likely have a significant, health-promoting effect.
+Numerous studies confirm this.
+(For those interested, see Leitzmann et al., "Whole Food Nutrition")

-The stored nutrients fat, carbohydrates and proteins are converted by enzyme activity in such a way that they are available to the young plant for growth.
+The stored nutrients – fat, carbohydrates, and proteins – are transformed by enzymatic activity so that they are available to the young plant for its growth.
 This is not possible in the form in which they are stored in the grain.

 Construction processes:

-The vitamin content is sometimes increased many times over during the germination process.
-Certain minerals and fiber, which is particularly important for digestion, also increase significantly.
+The vitamin content increases significantly during the germination process.
+Likewise, certain minerals and dietary fiber, which is particularly important for digestion, increase considerably.

 Conclusion:

-The “sleeping” grain has huge potential, but this is only activated through the germination process.
-After 2-3 days of germination, the density of nutrients and vital substances is the highest that the plant can have in its entire life.
-Through the activity of the enzymes in the grain, the stored substances are made bioavailable, meaning they are available to us in an easily digestible manner.
-This also reduces the burden on our body's own storage of enzymes, as our body has to provide fewer enzymes for digestion.
+While the dormant grain possesses enormous potential, this is only activated through the germination process.
+After 2-3 days of germination, the density of nutrients and vital substances is at its highest level, the highest the plant can achieve in its entire life.
+Through the activity of enzymes within the grain, the stored substances are made bioavailable, meaning they are readily digestible.
+This also relieves the burden on our body's own enzyme reserves, as our body needs to provide fewer enzymes for digestion.

-Last but not least, it should be mentioned that seedlings and sprouts are FOOD in the truest sense of the word.
-Other foods undergo a degradation process as soon as they are harvested, processed or, as with animals, slaughtered.
-They are cut off from the life processes, i.e. cell structure.
-In seedlings, cell division occurs even while eating.
+Last but not least, it's worth mentioning that sprouts and seedlings are, quite literally, food.
+Other foods are in a degradation process as soon as they are harvested, processed, or, in the case of animals, slaughtered.
+They are cut off from life processes, i.e., cell growth.
+In sprouts, cell division even continues while they are being eaten.

 Comments